zzixM/Portfolio-V0.1/README.md

 this site is not intended to be my offical portfolio just my first attempts at making one look nice.

-I will be updating pages soon to be resposive.
+all pages have been updated to scale with mobile screens.

 Curent goal:
 responsiveness - I am learning Media queries
-                and Flexbox curently and Grid
+                and Flexbox curently and Grid.

-Planned responsiveness page update:
-- index (going to add a grid display soon)